Golden desert dunes glowing under a warm evening sky

 The Lahbab sand grains carry an iron-oxide coating that reflects the low-angle sunset light into a deep red-orange that no other Dubai dune system matches.
 The richest saturation runs 4:50 PM to 5:50 PM in December and 6:20 PM to 7:20 PM in June.
 Wind-rippled crests on Big Red and the Devil’s Spine hold the colour longest.
 Al Marmoom is a sunrise destination for cooler tan-amber tones.

-Lahbab Bedouin camps run the full evening cultural lineup from 6:30 PM: tanoura, belly dance, fire show, henna, falcon photography, and the BBQ buffet with lamb, chicken, kebabs, and biryani.
-Al Marmoom routes through ranger-guided eco-experiences with Bedouin breakfasts and falconry training rather than the evening dinner-show format that travellers flew to Dubai for.
+Lahbab desert camps run the full evening cultural lineup from 6:30 PM: tanoura, belly dance, fire show, henna, falcon photography, and the BBQ buffet with lamb, chicken, kebabs, and biryani.
+Al Marmoom routes through ranger-guided eco-experiences with desert breakfasts and falconry training rather than the evening dinner-show format that travellers flew to Dubai for.

 4 scenarios where Al Marmoom is the only right answer